When you follow these methods to cut the fat, meat and poultry can be both a tasty and healthy part of your diet.By Mayo Clinic Staff

 - Check percentages.
 When buying ground beef, look for packages with the highest percentage of lean meat — 90 percent or higher.

 - Watch the ground.
 Ground poultry can have as much fat as ground beef has, or more, because it often includes dark meat and skin.
-To make the leanest choice, choose ground breast meat, or look for low-fat ground chicken or turkey.
+To make the leanest choice, choose ground breast meat, or look for 90 percent lean ground chicken or turkey.

 - Be selective.
 Choose beef that is labeled "Choice" or "Select" instead of "Prime," which usually has more fat.
-If you can't resist choosing the higher fat choices, use them as an occasional indulgence rather than a regular option.
+If you can't resist the higher fat cuts, use them as an occasional indulgence rather than a regular option.

 - Trim the fat.
 Cut off any visible, solid fat from meat and poultry.
 This includes the skin on poultry.
 When roasting chicken or turkey, it's OK to leave on the skin for cooking, but remove the skin and the fat underneath before eating.
 Also, remove any remaining visible fat from pork and beef before eating.

 - Use marinades.
 Marinades tenderize meat and keep it moist while cooking.
-They also can enhance flavor that may otherwise be lost when you trim fat.
-Choose low-fat marinades, such as mixtures of herbs or spices with wine, soy sauce or lemon juice.
+They can also enhance flavor that may otherwise be lost when you trim fat.
+Choose low-fat marinades, such as mixtures of herbs or spices with wine, soy sauce or citrus juice.

 - Go low.
 Low-fat cooking methods include grilling, broiling, roasting, sauteing and baking.
 Cooking melts away much of the fat in meat and poultry.
 So when you cook meat or poultry in your oven, be sure to put it on a rack on a baking pan so that the fat drips away.